-One study found that, compared to women who maintained a sedentary lifestyle, women who walked 50 to 70 minutes per day, 3 days a week for 12 weeks burned more belly fat.
+One study found that, compared to those who maintained a sedentary lifestyle, people who walked 50 to 70 minutes per day, 3 days a week for 12 weeks burned more fat.
 Don't have time to walk for 60 consecutive minutes every day?
 You might be able to get the same, or better, results doing two shorter walks, according to a 2019 study in the journal Obesity.
-Women who did two 25-minute walks per day 6 days per week lost more weight and inches than women who did one 50-minute walk per day.
+Those who did two 25-minute walks per day 6 days per week lost more weight and inches than those who did one 50-minute walk per day.
 Both followed the same calorie-controlled diet.

-In a study in the Journal of Nutrition, one group of men and women followed a calorie-restricted diet, while the second group followed the same calorie-restricted diet but also walked 2.5 hours per week.
+In a 2017 study in the Journal of Nutrition, one group of people followed a calorie-restricted diet, while the second group followed the same calorie-restricted diet but also walked 2.5 hours per week.
 Both groups lost weight, but the walking group lost more body fat compared to the group that followed a calorie-restricted diet without walking.

 The most effective, sustainable plan for weight loss is one that combines dietary changes with exercise.
 But if you feel like you're doing pretty well in the eating department and still aren't getting the results you desire, it may be time to try the simple and free form of exercise known as walking.